 As well as holding us together, fascia lives between every cell in the body and offers support and reduces friction during everyday movements.
 It consists of cord–like fibers that run everywhere - even through tendons and cartilage - and they help keep our skeleton in shape, guide our movements and coordinate our postural patterns.

 Fascia is a watery substance with a high proportion of collagen.
 In a healthy state, it’s a relaxed and wavy connective tissue.
 However, long term stress, trauma, accidents, and even poor posture can cause the fibers to thicken in order to protect the underlying muscle.
-Also, as we age, we begin to lose collagen and the fascia gradually becomes denser and drier.
-This creates a barrier that reduces nourishment reaching our cells which in turn restricts our range of motion leading to pain and decreased blood flow.
+Also, as we age and particularly enter perimenopause where the drop in estrogen causes the joints to dry out, we begin to lose collagen and the fascia gradually becomes denser and tighter.
+This creates a barrier that reduces nourishment reaching our cells which in turn restricts our range of motion leading to pain and decreased blood flow around the joints.

 This is where Yin yoga comes in.
 One of the most effective and less well-known styles of yoga, Yin is a subtle and slow practice where every posture targets the fascia.
 Typically, poses are held for between 2-5 minutes to help stretch and ease the fiber webbing.
 As the fascia fibers begin to slowly thin out and become ‘unglued’; our movements improve and we can enjoy and we can enjoy greater flexibility and mobility of our joints.
 However, Yin is not a quick fix.
 Areas that have been damaged for a long time will take time and patience, so regular strengthening and stretching is recommended.